What is BIP39 Generator?

 Loading your tools...

-Generate 12-word or 24-word BIP39 mnemonic seed phrases for Bitcoin, Ethereum, Solana, and other cryptocurrency wallets.
-Validate existing seed phrases with checksum verification.
-Words are drawn from the standard 2048-word BIP39 English wordlist.
-Generated entirely in your browser — seed phrases never leave your device.
+Create a new 12 or 24-word mnemonic, or validate an existing one with checksum verification.
+Words are drawn from the standard 2048-word BIP39 English wordlist, generated entirely in your browser — nothing ever leaves your device.

 BIP39 Generator: Select word count (12 or 24) and click generate to create a BIP39 mnemonic phrase.
 The phrase can be used to back up and restore cryptocurrency wallets.
 Store it offline — never share it.